Ymirke/fikenImport/README.md

+### Built in 24 hours during hack day at School of Applied Technology.

 # fikenImport
-Making it easy to import a list of purchases into fiken.
+Making it easy to import a list of purchases from shopify into fiken.

-## Built in 24 hours during the hack day at School of Applied Technology.